-The grant provides resources to employ a part time archivist and deliver a series of educational activities based on Ellen’s archives and the holdings of the Feminist Archive South.
-The project will run for eight months, from February-September 2013.
+The grant provided resources to employ a part time archivist and deliver a series of educational activities based on Ellen’s archives and the holdings of the Feminist Archive South.
+The project ran for eight months, from February-September 2013.

 Ellen Malos was a key figure in the Bristol Women’s Liberation Movement.
 The first Women’s Centre opened in the basement of her house in 1973, and her work supporting vulnerable women has been recognised through an Honoury Doctorate at Bristol University (2006), and in the naming of the Next Link Women’s Safe House, ‘Ellen Malos House’ (12 June 2007).